Margaret Avenue Senior Public School

 Believe, Achieve and Celebrate Personal Excellence

-At Margaret Avenue Public School, we strive to provide a safe, secure and accepting learning environment that focuses on developing our personal academic potential, positive and caring relationships and social responsibility.
+At Margaret Avenue Public School, we strive to provide a safe, caring and inclusive learning environment that focuses on developing our personal academic potential, positive and compassionate relationships and social responsibility.

 Our goal is to develop excellence in the following areas: